dgageot/repet/documentation/workbook-en.md

 (btw you can create them with your mouse, but it's less hype and stylish.
 Modern web remember?)

 1. We are here to make a webapp.
-But we are going to be classical for a change and start with a good old 'Hello World'
+But we are going to be classical for a change and start with a good old 'Hello World'.

   You should create an `index.html` at the root of an `app` directory beside your `pom.xml` like this: